Adidas Just Launched Running Shoes Inspired By

 Advertisement

 The House Lannister shoe features a vibrant red PrimeKnit upper, with gilded shiny details in the logo, perhaps to represent the Lannister’s wealth.
 There’s also a tag on the heel that reads "hear me roar," and the inserts show the iconic Game of Thrones logo when the shoes are side by side.
-The other style that you can get right now is a nod to the Night’s Watch (currently sold out on Canadian site), and it has a more durable sole that’s designed for running in wet or dry conditions.
+The other style that you can get right now is a nod to the Night’s Watch, and it has a more durable sole that’s designed for running in wet or dry conditions.
 The heel tag says "night watch," and it also has a logo printed on the inserts.

-Predictably, one of the House Targaryen shoes (currently sold out on Canadian site) has a red-to-orange faded PrimeKnit upper for "fire and blood," which is printed on the heel, and the other is all white to mimic their hair.
-Finally, the House Stark shoes (currently sold out on Canadian site) are a utilitarian grey to represent Winterfell's muted colour palette.
+Predictably, one of the House Targaryen shoes has a red-to-orange faded PrimeKnit upper for "fire and blood," which is printed on the heel, and the other is all white to mimic their hair.
+Finally, the House Stark shoes are a utilitarian grey to represent Winterfell's muted color palette.
 It's unclear when these sold out models will be restocked, so keep a close watch on Adidas' website.

 Whether you're running away from White Walkers, learning how to fight in combat, riding your horse, or just watching Game of Thrones on your couch, you're going to want to cop these styles fast.
 And if you miss out, well, you can always buy Game of Thrones makeup for after your sweat session.